IloveNooodles/binotify/README.md

 ## How to run

 1. Change directory to the clonned repo
+2. Create `.env` file by using the example
+3. Fill `MYSQL_USER, MYSQL_PASSWORD, MYSQL_ROOT_PASSWORD, MYSQL_DATABASE` in your `.env` file
-2. Run `./scripts/run.sh` to start the applications
+4. Run `./scripts/run.sh` to start the applications
-3. Run `./scripts/shutdown.sh` to shutdown the applications
+5. Run `./scripts/shutdown.sh` to shutdown the applications
-4. If it seems the application response with an error try to run `./scripts/build-image.sh` and then `./scripts/run.sh`
+6. If it seems the application response with an error try to run `./scripts/build-image.sh` and then `./scripts/run.sh`

 NOTE: If you are UNIX users don't forget to add sudo (ex: `sudo ./scripts/run.sh`)